p-christ/Deep-Reinforcement-Learning-Algorithms-with-PyTorch/README.md

 ### A. Deep Q Learning
 --------------------------------------------------

+The Deep Q Learning algorithm was implemented including experience replay.
+Experience replay is when you store your experiences and then randomly sample from past experiences during training.
+The purpose of this is to decorrelate the data you are using to train your policy.

 --------------------------------------------------
 ### B. Deep Q Learning with Fixed Q-Targets
 --------------------------------------------------

+The Deep Q Learning algorithm above was extended to include Fixed Q-Targets.
+Using Fixed Q-Targets means that to calculate the Q-targets we use a different neural network than our policy network.
+The alternative neural network we use is effectively an older version of the policy.
+This generally has the effect of stabilising training.

+Using Fixed Q-Targets with experience replay makes this algorithm similar to the algorithm used in [DeepMind's 2013 Atari Paper](https://arxiv.org/pdf/1312.5602v1.pdf)

 --------------------------------------------------
 ### C. Doule Deep Q Learning
 --------------------------------------------------

+The Deep Q Learning algorithm was also extended to a Doulbe Deep Q Learning algorithm.
+This means that when calculating the Q-value resulting from the best action we use two different networks (one to select the maximum action and one to calculate the Q-value of that action) rather than one network.
+This helps alleviate over-estimation of the Q-values and is described in this [paper](https://arxiv.org/pdf/1509.06461.pdf).

 # 2) Environments Analysed